davidmcclure/litecoder/README.md

 - `tuscaloosa AL`
 - `big apple`

 To make use of these, they generally need to be linked against some kind of canonical set of geographic entities.
 One approach is to throw them at a commercial geocoder like [Google](https://developers.google.com/places/web-service/search) or [Mapbox](https://www.mapbox.com/geocoding/), but this is slow and expensive, and there are often [onerous terms-of-service restrictions](https://www.mapbox.com/tos/#[YmouYmoq]) on the results.
 And, really, a full-blown geocoder is overkill here, since these kinds of location fields almost never contain street addresses, just references to a smaller set of high-level locations.
+But, they're also weird / messy / inconsistent,

 Litecoder is a small library that resolves location strings to records in the [Who's On First](https://www.whosonfirst.org/) (WOF) gazetteer from Mapzen, which aggregates geographic metadata as well as IDs for corresponding records in a number of other gazetteers and knowledge databases (Wikipedia, Wikidata, DBpedia, Geonames, etc).
 Mapzen sadly doesn't exist anymore, but the WOF data is [CC-0](https://github.com/whosonfirst-data/whosonfirst-data/blob/master/LICENSE.md).